ypeckstadt/bump/README.md

 Creating tag v1.2.4...
 Pushing tag v1.2.4...
 ✅ Successfully created and pushed tag v1.2.4

+?
+Do you want to create a branch for this tag? (y/N) y ?
+Source branch: (main) main
+?
+Target branch name: (1.2.4) release/1.2.4
+✅ Successfully created branch release/1.2.4 from main ?
+Do you want to push branch release/1.2.4 to origin? (y/N) y ✅ Successfully pushed branch release/1.2.4

 GitHub Actions should now trigger the release workflow
 ```